Diagnosis

 • Photodynamic therapy.
 This procedure is a possible treatment for the irregular blood vessel growth in wet macular degeneration.
 However, it is much less common than treatment with anti-VEGF shots.

 • Photocoagulation.
-During photocoagulation therapy, your eye doctor uses a high-energy laser beam to seal problem blood vessels under the macula.
+During photocoagulation therapy, an eye doctor uses a high-energy laser beam to seal problem blood vessels under the macula.
 This procedure helps stop the vessels from bleeding, with the aim of minimizing further damage to the macula.
 Even with this treatment, blood vessels may regrow, requiring further treatment.
 The laser also can cause scarring that creates a blind spot.

 Few people who have wet macular degeneration get this treatment.
 It generally isn't an option if you have problem blood vessels directly under the center of the macula.
-Also, the more damaged your macula is, the lower the likelihood of success.
+Also, the more damaged the macula is, the lower the likelihood of success.

 Lifestyle and home remedies

 • Don't smoke.
-If you smoke, ask your health care provider for help quitting.
+If you smoke, ask a healthcare professional for help quitting.

 • Choose a healthy diet.
 The antioxidant vitamins in fruits and vegetables contribute to eye health.
 Kale, spinach, broccoli, squash and other vegetables have high levels of antioxidants, including lutein and zeaxanthin.
 These nutrients may benefit people with macular degeneration.

-Eating foods containing high levels of zinc also may be helpful for people with macular degeneration.
+Eating foods with high levels of zinc also may be helpful for people with macular degeneration.
 These include high-protein foods, such as beef, pork and lamb.
 Nonmeat sources include milk, cheese, yogurt, whole-grain cereals and whole-wheat bread.

 Another good choice is healthy unsaturated fat, such as in olive oil.
 And research studies have shown that a diet high in omega-3 fatty acids, such as in salmon, tuna and walnuts, may lower the risk of advanced macular degeneration.
 But the same benefit is not shown from taking omega-3 supplements, such as fish oil pills.